 - Meaningful collaboration – leveraging partners’ capabilities to create something more than the sum of its parts

 - Innovativeness of the proposal – how new or groundbreaking the idea is

 - Mobilization of underused or misused data – especially CGIAR data

 Wait, do we actually have to present at the CGIAR Platform for Big Data in Agriculture Convention to present our proposal?

 Yes.
 The Convention is an opportunity to interact with other teams and subject matter experts to improve the proposal and/or spark new collaborations that will make it more actionable.
-As a result, all groups are expected to have one to two people present at the convention (October 3-5 in Nairobi, Kenya) to represent their proposal.
+As a result, all teams are required to have at least one member present at the Convention (October 3-5 in Nairobi, Kenya) to represent their proposal.

 What about visas for that?

 Kenya visa requirements vary depending on nationality.
 Participants needing visa assistance are encouraged to submit their proposals as soon as possible.
 Please see here for more information about applying for a Kenyan visa.

 What travel arrangements will the host center, ICRAF, make to keep us safe while in Kenya?